inuguri/logreg_leadscoring/README.md

-# logreg_leadscoring
+# Logistic Regression

-Predict Leads for Online Education
+Predict Leads for Online Education using Logistic Regression